ohpxho/md-vault/plang/sverilog/fleeting.md

 ## What is SystemVerilog?
 - Describe circuits
-- A superset of Verilog with better RTL coding contructs and added OOP+assertion+contained randomization
+- A superset of Verilog with better RTL(Register Transfer Level) coding contructs and added OOP+assertion+contained randomization
 - An industry standard for verfication (UVM)

 ## What is UVM?